rackerlabs/docs-network-user-guide/network-guide-intro/assumptions.rst

 investigate and options to pursue as you move your work into the Rackspace managed cloud.

-* **has already read about Rackspace's core infrastructure** *
+* **has already read about Rackspace's core infrastructure**

-We have written the :rax-dev:`Core Infrastructure user guide <docs/user-guides/infrastructure/>` as an introduction to the Rackspace cloud and the tools needed to interact with our cloud.
+We have written the :rax-dev:`Rackspace Core Infrastructure user guide <docs/user-guides/infrastructure/>` as an introduction to the Rackspace cloud and the tools needed to interact with our cloud.
-This guide represents that next level in your path to more effectively using out services.
+This guide represents that next level in your path to more effectively using our services.

 * **is willing to follow links from this brief guide to more detailed Rackspace resources**